 When you are in rehabilitation, you can get financial support: rehabilitation allowance or fixed term disability pension, which is a rehabilitation subsidy.
 If you are too ill to take part in rehabilitation and go back to full or part time work, you can apply for a disability pension that you can get until further notice.
 A disability pension that you get for a fixed term or until further notice can also be paid to you as a partial benefit if you can work part time or manage lighter work.

 If you have been working, the amount of sickness allowance paid to you this year is based on the income on which you paid tax the year before the last, or on your income in the last six months before you became ill.
 You have a right to a minimum amount of sickness allowance even if you had no income that you paid tax on.

 If you are self-employed and you have a self-employed person's (YEL) or a farmer’s (MYEL) insurance, your sickness allowance is based on your income from work under the YEL or MYEL scheme.
 Your sickness allowance may be based on your income from work under the YEL/MYEL scheme in the last six months, rather than the income on which you paid tax the year before the last.
 You can ask for this if your annual income, based on your YEL/MYEL income in last six months, is at least 20% bigger than your income in the year before the last.

-Your personal liability period will be the day on which you fall ill and the next three working days.
+If you are insured under the YEL scheme, the waiting period is the date your illness began.
+If you are insured under the MYEL scheme, the waiting period is the date your illness began and the following three days.
 You can also get partial sickness allowance after or instead of full-time sickness allowance if you can work as a self-employed person part time without risking your health.